Burnie - Ulverstone Surrounds

 Residential development activity is lower than average in Burnie - Ulverstone Surrounds according to AreaSearch's national comparison of local real estate markets

 Between financial years 2021 and 2025, Burnie - Ulverstone Surrounds saw approximately 66 dwellings approved for development.
-This is an average of around 13 dwellings receiving approval annually.
-In the current financial year 2026, up to March, 3 dwellings have been approved.
+This represents around 13 approvals per year.
+As of June 2026, a further 3 dwellings have been approved in the current financial year.

-Each dwelling constructed over these years has resulted in an average of 3.7 new residents arriving annually.
-The demand for housing significantly outpaces supply, which can put upward pressure on prices and increase competition among buyers.
-New homes are being built at an average expected construction cost value of $225,000.
-This financial year, $1.5 million in commercial approvals have been registered, indicating the area's residential nature.
+Each dwelling constructed over these years has brought an average of 3.7 new residents annually to the area.
+The demand for housing significantly outpaces supply, which typically influences prices upwards and intensifies competition among buyers.
+New homes are being built at an average construction cost value of $225,000.
+Commercial approvals this financial year totalled $1.5 million, indicating a residential focus in the area.

 Frequently Asked Questions - Development